muratk3n/thirdwave/en/README.md

 # Tweets

 Many of the WWII participants avoid the "N-word", like US.
-If a word in the neighborhood is needed patriotism is used instead.
+If a word in the neighborhood is rarely needed patriotism is used instead.
 Some in Trump WH tried to bring it back, as in "economic natinoalism" but it didn't work.

-The word is sullied too much.
+Needless to day the word is everywhere in TR.

 ---